kg-construct/rml-core/FNML/overview.md

     fnml:execution <#Execution> ;              # Link to the execution
     fnml:output grel:stringOutput .            # Specify which output of the execution is taken

-<#Execution> a fnml:Execution ;                # A new class, unrelated to existing RML constructs
+<#Execution> a fnml:Execution ;                # A new class
     fnml:function grel:toUppercase ;           # Specify which FnO function
-    fnml:inputParameters                       # Specify the input parameters
+    fnml:inputParameter                        # Specify the input parameters
         [
-            fnml:predicate grel:stringInput ;  # Specify this specific parameter
+            a fnml:ParameterMap                # A subclass of a term map fnml:input grel:stringInput ;      # Specify this specific parameter
-            rr:reference "name" .              # Specify the value using existing Term Map constructions ] .
+            fnml:inputValue [                  # Link to the term map that creates the input value rr:reference "name" .          # Specify the value using existing Term Map constructions ]
+        ] .
 ```